Altria in talks to take minority stake in Juul: sources

 Big tobacco companies, including Marlboro-maker Altria, have been investing in e-cigarettes as U.S. smoking rates decline, but those products have lost significant market share over the last year as Juul’s popularity has surged.

+The talks have been ongoing over the last few months, and the size of the stake could change, the sources said.
+The talks could still fall apart because of the many shareholders and regulators involved, one source said.

+Such a deal could allow Juul to continue to grow with reduced risk, the people said, without losing control of the company.

-Privately held Juul’s vaping devices, which resemble a USB flash drive, have helped the company quickly become a market leader in the U.S. e-cigarette business, growing from 13.6 percent of the market in early 2017 to more than 75 percent this month, according to a Wells Fargo analysis of Nielsen retail data.
+Privately held Juul’s vaping devices, which resemble a USB flash drive, have helped the company quickly become the market leader in the U.S. e-cigarette business, growing from 13.6 percent of the market in early 2017 to more than 75 percent this month, according to a Wells Fargo analysis of Nielsen retail data.

 Juul’s sleek design and sweet flavors, including mango and creme, made it particularly popular among high schoolers.
 “Juuling” has become synonymous with vaping, with young people posting videos and photos of themselves using the product at school or with friends, often under the hashtags #doit4juul or #juullife.

 Juul’s e-liquid also has a much higher nicotine content than earlier versions of U.S. e-cigarettes.
-The company says its products are intended only for adults looking to convert from traditional cigarettes.
+The company says its products are meant only for adults looking to convert from traditional cigarettes.

 Earlier this month, the U.S. Food and Drug Administration announced new curbs on sales of flavored tobacco products, including Juul’s mango and cool cucumber, to age-restricted stores and online merchants that use age-verification checks.